 Next, make sure you have placed your IDS correctly.
 Deploy it in the highest point of visibility to not overwhelm the IDS with data, and then work down into your network.
 They’re commonly deployed behind the firewall but on the edge of your network.
 You can also install multiple IDS across your network to deal with intra-host traffic.

 Make sure you have a clear and thorough understanding of your device inventory and what’s on your network.
 Understanding what each device is for, its role, how it functions, and its vulnerabilities will help you set up your IDS correctly for each part of your network and how it behaves.

 Final Thoughts on Using an IDS System

 Purchasing and setting up a high-quality IDS is vital for your organization’s network security and protection.
 Always ensure you have considered the threats your business is vulnerable to, with a clear understanding of the different kinds of attacks your system may be subject to.

-I recommend SolarWinds SEM as a leading intrusion detection system in 2020, as it has comprehensive and robust tools for HIDS capabilities as well as a well-functioning and easy-to-use link with Snort packet sniffing.
+I recommend SolarWinds SEM as a leading intrusion detection system available today, as it has comprehensive and robust tools for HIDS capabilities as well as a well-functioning and easy-to-use link with Snort packet sniffing.
 This way, you get a HIDS and NIDS all-in-one unified threat management tool.